beanbat/vanpelt/DebianBased.md

 ### Denied connections

-- Which Ip and what user tried to connect to my server
+- Which IP and what user tried to connect to my server
 ```BASH
 echo -e "Occurrences   | Username            | IP Address"
 echo "------------------------------------------------------"